stelzinga/MF/Management_Framework-Appendix.md

 Other categories are possible but the above three cover the broadest range of behaviours .
 They are reperated here:

 #### Dependability
 Deliver Objectives (Routines and Projects) on time.
 Dependability focuses on *What*, *When* and *How* to complete assigned, and thus known Objectives and their underlying Processes.
 It is what most people have in mind when asked to review a Staff's performance.
-Dependability relates to the Staff's *competency* which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to:
+Dependability relates to the Staff's *competency* which is the ability to carry out Processes *effectively*, *autonomously* and *timely* to yield an *expected Result* and includes the capacity to:
 - Adhere to the notion of "See the work", defined as "Identifying and following up on a need for effort to help others or oneself to complete a task without having to be told".
 It is a catchall and may not even be related to Objectives e.g. lifting a glass from a table when someone else cleans the table.
 It is a mindset thing!
 - Act autonomously, which includes knowing which Objectives to own based on Job Description as well as which Processes are involved and need to be executed how and when.
 - Take decisions in line with the authority granted with the Staff's role, as formalised in the Job Description.